 Since in most cases you’ll use HTML templates, you can pre-compile them and lazily load Vue components.

 However, it should be noted here that React.js needs support from third-party libraries to implement certain features, such as routing.
 Vue.js has a wider set, even though developers still need some add-on items.
 Nevertheless, both Vue.js and React.js have a pretty small size which makes them a good choice for the development of small-scale applications.

 Vue.js and React.js are popular with a lot of aspects in common.
 They are both lightweight, fast, and flexible with the use of virtual DOMs and quick synchronization with the real DOM.
 They both are an excellent choice for modern application development so your choice should be based on the requirements of the project.

-If you have doubts regarding what framework to choose, you can get a free consultation at SCAND.
-Our specialists will analyze your business case and provide recommendations on what framework will suit your needs best.
+If you have doubts regarding what library or framework to choose, you can get a free consultation at SCAND.
+Our specialists will analyze your business case and provide recommendations on which one will suit your needs best.